daxovid/daxovid_website/content/authors/admin/_index.md

 Dax is joining the University of Georgia, Athens - College of Veterinary Medicine, Department of Physiology and Pharmacology to support the new [undergraduate program in Biomedical Physiology](https://vet.uga.edu/education/undergraduate-programs/).

-\*P﻿rospective graduate students - please send an email with a description of how you would like to transform biology education research to promote a more equitable society.\*
+**Prospective graduate students - please send an email sharing a little about who you are, what you value, what skills/experience you bring, and what skills/experience you're interested in developing.** Ideas on how future work can promote a more equitable society are welcome as well!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.